-Microbiome is the massive community of bacteria that lives inside of us.
+Your microbiome is the massive community of bacteria that live inside of you.
 Research suggests that this ecosystem is crucial to human health and wellbeing.
-Collectively weighing more than the average brain, this ecosystem contains organisms like bacteria, fungi, protozoans, viruses, and yeasts – all of which live in the digestive system.
+Collectively weighing more than the average brain, this ecosystem is comprised of organisms like bacteria, fungi, protozoans, viruses, and yeasts—all of which live in the digestive system.

-Some strains of gut bacteria are involved in breaking down toxins and food, while some are charged with making vitamins.
-Researchers hope that someday it may become possible to analyze and treat the gut microbiome to help diagnose brain illnesses and mental health conditions.
+Some bacterial strains in the gut are involved in breaking down toxins and food, while some are charged with making vitamins.
+Researchers hope that someday it may become possible to analyze the gut microbiome imbalances to help diagnose brain illnesses and mental health conditions.

 Why Gut Microbiome Matters

 So what are the advantages of having a healthy and balanced microbiome?
-Gut bacteria outstrip human body cells 10 to one.
-Other than regulating the immune system and making essential vitamins and nutrients for your body, a balanced microbiome also regulates metabolism, improves brain function and elevates your mood.
+Gut bacteria outnumber human body cells 10 to one.
+(1) Other than regulating the immune system and making essential vitamins and nutrients for your body, a balanced microbiome also regulates metabolism, improves brain function and elevates your mood.

 One of the easiest yet most effective ways to balance your gut microbiome is by consuming fermented foods and taking probiotic supplements.
 Known as superfoods when it comes to gut health, fermented items are chockful of live cultures that are great for your gut.
 Eating fermented food helps your gut regulate the microbiome to maintain a balance of good gut bacteria for weight loss and good health.

 Fermented foods are a natural source of probiotic bacteria for your body.
 Probiotics contain live bacteria by the billions and are generally available in pill, capsule or powder format.
 Natural probiotics like fermented foods pack a powerful punch of good gut probiotics and other nutrients.